SkiFire13/master-thesis/chapters/background.typ

   Let $G = (V_0, V_1, E, p)$ be a parity graph.
 A winning strategy for player $i$ starting from $v$ is strategy such that the resulting play will be winning for player $i$ no matter which move player $1-i$ will choose.
 ]

-A winning strategy is memoryless, that is it doesn't need to know which moves were performed earlier in the play.
+A winning strategy is memoryless, that is it does not need to know which moves were performed earlier in the play.
 This is reflected in the fact that the strategy is a function of the current vertex only.

 #lemma("determinacy of parity games")[
   Every parity game $G = (V_0, V_1, E, p)$ is deterministic.
 The set of vertexes $V$ can be partitioned in two *winning sets* $W_0$ and $W_1$ of the vertexes where player 0 (resp. player 1) has a winning strategy starting from vertexes in that set.